Self-Similar Fractals and Arithmetic Dynamics: Diophantine approximation by fractals

-where $H_L=log(h_L)$.
+In case $K$ is trancendental, we have to pick a model for $K$ over algebraic closure of $\mathbb{Q}$ in $K$ following Lang [lan].
 Now if $P_n$ is a sequence of distince points in $X(K)\cap F$, their heights tends to infinity and if $\phi$ is a non-constant rational function on $X$ from some point on no $P_n$ is pole of $\phi$.
-Assume genus of $X$ is $\geq 1$.
-Then by a standard lemma (look at [Se] page 101) one could deduce from Roth's theorem that for $z_n=\phi(P_n)$ which a point of the projective space defined over $K$ we have
+Then by above proposition